-We offer innovative products and services to facilitate the responsible, convenient disposal of FOG.
-With our modular and scalable Hubs, we are able to customise efficient, cost-effective solutions for use at both wastewater treatment works and private waste processing sites.
+We offer innovative products and services to facilitate the responsible, convenient disposal of FOG (Fats, Oils and Grease).
+Through our pioneering solutions, we are able to customise efficient, cost-effective solutions at both wastewater treatment works and private waste processing sites.

 Through our patented Eco-Ceptor technology, we have created a means to efficiently intercept and filter wastewater effluent.